courtneyamber/EAD-MARC-Project/README.md

 # EAD-MARC-Project
-A project converting EAD records to MARC records.
+A project converting the Illinois History and Lincoln Collections' EAD records into MARC records.